ismaelaek/drive_car/README.md

 # Drive Car
 ### a simple car maze game

-This is a simple car racing game built using HTML, CSS, and JavaScript.
+This is a simple car maze game built using HTML5 , CSS, and JavaScript.
 The objective of the game is to control a car on the canvas using arrow keys and navigate through a forest filled with trees to reach the finish line.

 ## How to Play